loft-sh/setup-loft/README.md

 This action will install the Loft CLI for use in job steps and automatically log in to your Loft instance.
 The default behavior installs the latest release from [Loft Releases](https://github.com/loft-sh/loft/releases).
 Subsequent steps may run any `loft` CLI command.

 It is recommended that you use encrypted secrets for storing your access key.
 See [Access Keys](https://loft.sh/docs/auth/access-keys) for help generating a Loft access key.
 To configure a secret, please see the [GitHub Actions Encrypted Secrets Documentation](https://docs.github.com/en/actions/reference/encrypted-secrets).
-The following examples assume that you have configured a secret named `LOFT_ACCESS_KEY`.
+The following examples assume that you have configured secrets named `LOFT_ACCESS_KEY` and `LOFT_URL`.

+To avoid leaking your Loft access key onto GitHub runners, this action will remove the `~/.loft` directory at the end of the job.

-### Example: Use a specific Loft Version and Login
+### Example: Use a specific Loft version and login
 ```yaml
 name: loft version
 on: